-Local and overseas volunteers play an integral part in our operation, providing in excess of 26 000 hours of much-needed conservation work.
-Except in the case of school community service, volunteers must be over the age of 18, hard working and passionate about saving seabirds.
+Local and overseas volunteers play an integral part in operations at our Table View (Western Cape) and Gqeberha (Eastern Cape) centres, providing thousands of hours of much-needed conservation work on a daily basis.
+Volunteers must be over the age of 18, hard working and passionate about saving seabirds.

-Local volunteers play an important role at SANCCOB and are needed 365 days a year to perform tasks such as:
+Local volunteers play an important role at SANCCOB’s centres in the Western Cape and Eastern Cape and are needed 365 days a year to perform tasks such as:

 - Assisting with seabird rehabilitation, cleaning and feeding birds

 - Answering phones

 - Education/behind the scenes tours

 Volunteers must be 18 years or older and reside permanently in the Cape Peninsula (Western Cape) or in the local Eastern Cape surrounds.
 Half day and full day shifts are available week days and over weekends.

 Cape Town Information & Application for Local Volunteers

 CLICK HERE to download the Local Volunteer Information Pack for Cape Town.

 CLICK HERE to download the Local Volunteer Application Form for Cape Town.